Sidewalk Vending

 Where can I find more information on Sidewalk Vending?

-You can access the City’s South Gate's Municipal Code, for more information or call the Business License Division at 323-563-9527.
+You can access the City’s South Gate's Municipal Code, for more information or call HdL’s Business Support Center at (323) 282-3528.